-As Northern Ireland Primary Schools prepare to close for yet another election, The Education Authority has confirmed that it intends to rejig the curriculum to reflect the complex nature of democracy here.
+With many Northern Ireland Primary Schools closed for yet another election, The Education Authority has confirmed that it intends to rejig the curriculum to reflect the complex nature of democracy here.

 “This is the 457th election we’ve had in the last 10 years,” explains education expert, Grover Head-Projector.
 “We can’t keep losing school days to elections, so we’ll just have a futter with the curriculum to allow the children to take part on the day.”